Reading for Gilly

 More to Come

-These have been read and recorded — we’re hoping to share them soon
+These have been read and recorded.
+We’re hoping to share them soon

 Doctor Zhivago